Jerakin/DefTree/doc/source/using.rst

     new_element = root.add_element("layers")
     new_element.add_attribute("name", 'new_layer')

-DefTree Attribute of number types supports basic math functions directly
+DefTree Attributes that are of number types support basic math functions directly

 .. code:: python